EMEA data centre spending to flatline until Brexit’s sorted

 However, Lovelock says the slow overall growth of the EMEA market is concealing the divergent growth rates across the various sectors in the region.

-After achieving positive growth in 2018, Lovelock expects spending on data centre systems to either flatline or even decline in 2019 and beyond.
+After achieving positive growth in 2018, Lovelock expects spending on data center systems to either flatline or even decline in 2019 and beyond.
 There was a brief jump in spending put down to a trend of upgrade spending and early replacements as a precaution against CPU security issues, but this has now abated.

 According to Lovelock, the largest individual market, communications services, has become commoditised and will exhibit flat growth in 2019.